sharmaabhi674/sharmaabhi674.github.io/index.md

 ---

 ### Professional Summary
-- **I have 4+ years of experience in Software Engineering as Site Reliability and Devops Engineer.
-Building secure, high-performing, resilient applications using Well Architected Framework, based on five pillars.**
+- **6+ YOE as Site Reliability & DevOps Engineer.
+Built secure, high-performing, resilient applications using well Architect-ed Framework, based on the following five pillars.**

-- **Operational Excellence:** Managing and Provisioning Infrastructure as a Code using Terraform.
+- **Operational Excellence:** Managing and Provisioning Infrastructure as a Code (IAC) using Terraform
-- **Security:** Hardening security in applications using CIS hardened images, boundaries and validations.
+- **Security:** Hardening Infra security using GCP Security Command Centre and Cloudflare for bot management, rate limiting, and WAF.
-- **Cost Optimization:** Perform Cost optimizations on GCP & AWS environments, reducing total cloud spends up-to 34%.
+- **Cost Optimization:** on GCP & AWS environments, reducing total cloud spending up to 68%.
 - **Reliability:** Container Orchestration using Kubernetes for production workloads ensuring elasticity of services.
-- **Performance Efficiency:** Building serverless architectures using AWS Lambda Functions to remove server’s operational burden.
+- **Performance Efficiency:** Building serverless arch using GCP cloud functions to remove the server’s operational burden.
-- **Automations:** Build an open-source solution for End-to-End testing of K8 clusters with reporting of over 1000 key checks with a UI dashboard (Team Size: 4)

 ### Work Experience